 Wages and Salaries - Fiscal Department: Fiscal Management (Fiscal Officer, Reports Manager, Staff Accountant, Staff Accountant II, and Payroll Clerk) record the time they spend working on specific programs on their time sheets.
 They then record time spent on fiscal management activities.
-Fiscal management time is allocated to all programs based on the number of accounting transactions for the month.
+Fiscal management time is allocated to all programs based on total hours of direct agency staff.
 Fiscal staff record the time they spend on specific programs on their time sheets.
 They then record the time spent on general fiscal activities (running batches, checks, filing).
 General fiscal costs are charged to programs based on direct hours of total agency staff.